Skip to Content

 Neptune−8H/3

-Observability limitation: These ascending node periods describe motion over 50,000–2,000,000 year timescales.
-With only ~4,000 years of recorded astronomy, the periods cannot be verified by direct observation of a complete cycle.
-The model’s advantage is that all 7 periods derive from a single constant (H).
+Observability limitation: these periods describe motion over 50,000–2,000,000 year timescales.
+With only ~4,000 years of recorded astronomy, no period can be verified by direct observation of a complete cycle.
+The model’s advantage is that all eight derive from a single constant.

-To calculate planetary inclinations to the invariable plane for any year, see the Formulas page which provides the complete formulas.
-For the underlying ascending node values and how they were derived, see Plane Calibration.
+The full closed-form expressions for planetary inclinations to the invariable plane at arbitrary year are in Formulas.
+For the underlying ascending node values and how they were derived: Plane Calibration.

-Continue to Moon & Planets to see how the model handles lunar and planetary movements, or see Plane Calibration for the technical methodology behind the refined ascending node values used throughout this page.
+Continue to Moon & Planets for how the model handles lunar and planetary motion, or Plane Calibration for the technical methodology behind the refined ascending node values used throughout this page.

 Last updated on: